| MAIN

 that when I arrive there won't be any surprises," Kurz says.
 "After

-a lot of searching and comparing I finally feel confident that I will have the
+a lot of searching and comparing I want to feel confident that I will have the